palewire/censusbatchgeocoder/README.md

 #### Custom column names

-If you column headers do not exactly match those expected by the geocoder you can override themself.
+If you have column headers do not exactly match those expected by the geocoder you can override themself.

 So a file like this: